For the complete documentation index, see llms.txt.

 Skip to main content

 Camunda 8 can be deployed in a dual-region configuration with certain limitations.
-This setup combines active-active data replication with active-passive user traffic routing to ensure high availability and disaster recovery.
+Starting with version 8.9, this setup runs active-active by default — both regions process data and serve user traffic (see active-active).

 important

 Both regions must be fully operational at all times.
-The only distinction is traffic routing: one region serves user traffic (primary), the other processes data but doesn't serve user traffic (secondary).
+Both regions serve user traffic simultaneously.

 caution